 The point at which things seem to be calming down could be when your organisation will benefit most from re-evaluating and renewing its sense of purpose.

 You’ll already appreciate that a healthy conflict is essential for creativity and progress.
 We may need to challenge our stakeholders, raising unaddressed issues or barriers to making things ‘better’.
 For example, where work and home lives have become blurred this needs to be addressed.
 Bringing issues to the surface and creating necessary conflict can be uncomfortable for (internal) service providers in large organisations that value conformity.

 4. Engaging carefully but confidently

-Given the above, OD practitioners may have to tread lightly to avoid being perceived as pushing an agenda or diverging from short-term priorities, but must step up with confidence when needed.
-This means investing in relationships and building trust with stakeholders, taking confidence from OD skills and processes, and being well prepared when opportunity knocks.
+Given the above, Organization Development practitioners may have to tread lightly to avoid being perceived as pushing an agenda or diverging from short-term priorities, but must step up with confidence when needed.
+This means investing in relationships and building trust with stakeholders, taking confidence from Organization Development skills and processes, and being well prepared when opportunity knocks.

 5. Gathering quality evidence

-It goes without saying that as OD professionals, we’re evidence-based practitioners.
+It goes without saying that as Organization Development professionals, we’re evidence-based practitioners.
 During the pandemic we can’t help but have become a little detached and less able to get a feel for what people are thinking or feeling through direct contact with people.